-Idly is one of the healthiest protein packed breakfasts of south India.
-They are served with a chutney and or with a tiffin sambar.
+Idly is one of the healthiest protein packed Breakfasts from South Indian cuisine.
+These are made with lentils known as DAL & are served with a chutney and or with a tiffin sambar.
 They are easily digestible as they are prepared with a fermented batter.
 Fermentation enhances the nutrients and they are still preserved as idly are steam cooked for a short time.
 This is what makes idly suitable to all including babies to folks on diet and even to the aged, who generally have poor digestion.

 This idli recipe does not need too much of rice or rava as it is not a healthy choice and the carbs we need for our body comes even from the urad dal.

 When it comes to fermenting, urad dal contributes more towards the fermentation rather than the rice.
 So using lesser rice or rava too you can make super soft idly.

 My idli batter recipe doesn’t call for using cooked rice as it is not a healthy idea to ferment cooked rice.
 The traditional recipe which has been followed for generations in South India is to soak the grains, blend, then ferment the batter and steam cook for health benefits.
 But using already cooked rice to make the idli batter is using stale food and this no more remains healthy.
 Ayurveda links eating stale rice to many metabolic disorders like thyroid and diabetes.
 I truly believe this hence sharing this point.
 To retain the health benefits of idly, it is better not to use cooked rice but use poha/ beaten rice if needed.